 Watch the video to see the landslide (s) we experienced.

-As we pass this, I realize Alan, Anya and Gma Bev have no clue how close we were to the edge.
+As we pass this, I realize Alan, our daughter and Gma Bev have no clue how close we were to the edge.
 My mind began to race and all I could think about were landslides.
 For the next hour or so a zillion landslide thoughts were racing through my mind.

 What if the land gives as this heavy bus passes over?